awaisaziz/LLM_Text2SQL_Query/README.md

   --num_retrieve 200
 ```

-This command will, for each selected example, retrieve the top-`k` similar questions (and SQL) from `dev.json`, build the prompt with the selected `mode` (e.g., `cot` for chain-of-thought), generate `n` SQL candidates, execute them, and return the execution-voted SQL.
-Additional overrides include `--embedding_model` and `--temperature` for the retrieval encoder and generation sampling temperature.
+This command will, for each selected example from `dev.json`, retrieve the top-`k` similar questions (and SQL) from `test.json`, build the prompt with the selected `mode` (e.g., `cot` for chain-of-thought), generate `n` SQL candidates, execute them, and return the execution-voted SQL.
 Provider/model defaults come from `default_provider` and `default_model`.
-The pipeline uses only open-source libraries and models: sentence-transformers for embeddings, scikit-learn for cosine similarity, SQLite for execution, and configurable open-source LLM providers (Ollama or local `transformers`).
+The pipeline uses sentence-transformers for embeddings, scikit-learn for cosine similarity, SQLite for execution, and the configured chat provider for generation.

 ## Evaluation